aggsakellariou/Likeat/README.md

 # Likeat - Restaurant Evaluation Platform

 Likeat is a web application designed to allow users to manage, evaluate, and review restaurants.
-Built with a Java-based backend and a React-based frontend, the platform offers a smooth and responsive user experience.
+Built with a Java Spring Boot backend and a React-based frontend, the platform offers a smooth and responsive user experience.
 Restaurant owners can manage their listings, customers can leave reviews, and admins oversee all operations.
 A fair ranking algorithm ensures unbiased restaurant ratings.

 ## Table of Contents